marxanweb/docs/dev.md

 - importFeatures - For importing features
 - importGBIFData - For importing GBIF data
 - updateWDPA - For updating the World Database of Protected Areas
+- _reprocessProtectedAreas - For reprocessing all projects if the WDPA is updated
+- createFeaturesFromWFS - For importing new features from Web Feature Services
+- exportProject - For exporting a Marxan Web project to file.
+- importProject - For importing a Marxan Web project from a file.

 Follow these example classes to create your own WebSocket extensions.